jdcauley/standards/_harp/public/pages/setup.md

-Every new project or maintenance client at Cuberis gets a dedicated Github repository.
-This provides a project with a usable history and is part of our deployment process.
+Any new or maintenance project gets a GitHub repo for code storage and management.
+If the client has both a production and maintenance server DeployHQ is set to use the Staging branch for the development server and the master branch for production.
+This provides a project with a consolidated and readable history and is part of our deployment process.

 To create a new repository a Development Team Member will log into Github and with in the Cuberis account create a new repository.